AdobeDocs/experience-platform.en/help/identity-service/privacy.md

 ## Next steps

-By reading this document, you have been introduced to the important concepts involved with processing privacy requests in Experience Platform.
-It is recommended that you continue reading the documentation provided throughout this guide in order to deepen your understanding of how to manage identity data and create privacy jobs.
+By reading this document, you have been introduced to the important concepts involved with processing privacy requests in [!DNL Identity Service].
 For information on processing privacy requests for other [!DNL Experience Cloud] applications, see the document on [[!DNL Privacy Service] and [!DNL Experience Cloud] applications](../privacy-service/experience-cloud-apps.md).